gallorob/gym-tablut/README.md

 ### Goal of the game
 The game is asymmetric in its goal:
-- the defender has to move it king so that it reaches any of the edge of the board
+- the Defender has to move its King so that it reaches any of the edges of the board
-- the attacker has to capture the fleeing king
+- the Attacker has to capture the fleeing king

 The game also ends when no moves are available for the next player.